PySCeS/pysces-documentation/source/userguide_doc.rst

 * ``rc.col``: column labels

-Responce coefficients with respect to moiety-conserved sums
+Response coefficients with respect to moiety-conserved sums
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``mod.doMcaRC()`` method only calculates response coefficients with respect to explicit model parameters.
-However, in models with moiety-conservation the total concentration of all the species that form part of a particular moiety-conserved cycle is also a parameter of the model.
-PySCeS infers such moiety-conserved sums from the initial species concentrations specified by the user.
-In some cases it might be interesting to consider the effects that a change in the total concentration of a moiety will have on the steady-state.
+The ``mod.doMcaRC()`` method only calculates response coefficients with respect
+to explicit model parameters.
+However, in models with moiety-conservation the
+total concentration of all the species that form part of a particular
+moiety-conserved cycle is also a parameter of the model.
+PySCeS infers such
+moiety-conserved sums from the initial species concentrations specified by the
+user.
+In some cases it might be interesting to consider the effects that a
+change in the total concentration of a moiety will have on the steady-state.
 This analysis may be done with the method ``mod.doMcaRCT()``.

-Since moiety-conserved sums are not explicitly named in PySCeS model files, ``'T_'`` is prepended to all the species names listed in ``mod.Consmatrix.row``.
-For instance, if the dependent species in a moiety-conserved cycle is ``'A'``, then ``'T_A'`` designates the moiety-conserved sum.
+Since moiety-conserved sums are not explicitly named in PySCeS model files,
+``'T_'`` is prepended to all the species names listed in ``mod.Consmatrix.row``.
+For instance, if the dependent species in a moiety-conserved cycle is ``'A'``,
+then ``'T_A'`` designates the moiety-conserved sum.

 The object ``mod.rc`` is augmented with the results of ``mod.doMcaRCT()``.
 Response coefficients may thus be accessed with ``mod.rc.get('var', 'T_par')``.

 .. _Analysis: